Japan's outgoing prime minister to attend Quad summit in US

 The four nations — the United States, Japan, Australia and India — are promoting their “free and open Indo-Pacific” vision to form a security and economic framework based on democratic values as a counter to China’s authoritarian approach.

-Chief Cabinet Secretary Katsunobu Kato told reporters that Suga was invited by President Joe Biden to attend the summit scheduled for Sept.
-24. The trip days before his term ends will be Suga's second to Washington as prime minister following a meting of the two leaders in April.
+Chief Cabinet Secretary Katsunobu Kato told reporters that Suga was invited by President Joe Biden to attend the summit on Sept.
+24. The trip, days before his term ends, will be Suga's second to Washington as prime minister following a meeting of the two leaders in April.
 An earlier Quad summit in March was held online.

 Suga announced his intention not to run in the Sept.
 29 Liberal Democratic Party leadership vote, paving the way for a new party leader who will also become Japan’s next prime minister.